alexaciobanu/manual_testing_portofolio/README.md

 2 SQL section
 Created a database named 'orangeHRM' and a table named 'users' with all the columns needed to save data per specifications.
-Performed different queries inside the sql file: (Final Project/orangeHRM.sql)
+Performed different queries inside the sql file: orangeHRM.sql